josemic/eNose/README.md

 ## PF_RING
+        This section refers to epcap, not to the epcap_port app and is automatically downloaded by rebar and found here: "eNose/deps/epcap"
         In case you want to compile epcap with PF_RING support, just specify the path to the libpfring and modified libpcap libraries via shell variable PFRING.